varun-TR/infringement-url-analyzer/README.md

           unnest(infringing_urls)

     ```
-Note: Even SQL can also be used for flattening JSON but for simplicity purposes i have used python.
+Note: Even SQL can also be used for flattening JSON.

 2. **Domain and IP Address Extraction** (R/Python):